latinos/PlotsConfigurations/Configurations/VH2j/scripts/README.md

     python prepareTables.py

-# Make pre- post- fit plots
+# Make prefit and postfit plots

 After creating the datacards, you should run the following command to get the file `fitDiagnostics.root`.